-In the words of María Inés Roque, Training and Production Director of Ambulante, “the kids from the fourth generation of Ambulante Beyond manage to make a synchronous analysis of some of the subjects which should not be overlooked in the regional and national agenda: internal migration due to domestic and social violence, extreme poverty, and the permanent threat on the communities’ natural resources.”
+In the words of María Inés Roque, Training and Production Director of Ambulante, “the kids from the fourth generation of Ambulante Beyond managed to make a synchronous analysis of some of the subjects which should not be overlooked in the regional and national agenda: internal migration due to domestic and social violence, extreme poverty, and the permanent threat on the communities’ natural resources.”

 The making of this new documentaries’ edition was possible thanks to the support of the following foundations: Banorte, Ford, McArthur, BBVA Bancomer and Casa Wabi.

 We also extend our thanks to the sponsors of the students meeting in Mexico City—Café Monteabuelo, Restaurant El Bajío, Restaurant Jardín Chaputepec, Balboa Pizzeria, Fondeadora and Change.org—as well as to the venues in which the activities took place: Centro Cultural Universitario Tlatelolco and Casa del Cine MX.

 The stories addressed by the documentaries include that of an older woman who must emigrate from her community in Oaxaca due to violence, the difficulty of finding relief for the religious leader (rezador) of an Amuzga community, a teen with diabetes, the journey of Chatina women to Mixe communities in search for temporary work, the different ways of assuming homosexuality in Costa Chica and the defense of a lagoon in Santa María Tonameca.
 “The complexity of Oaxaca, the desires and struggles of its inhabitants are the foreground and, at the same time, the background of these films,” Roque adds.